Annuities and Retirement Income: What to Know Before You Decide

 When it comes to planning for retirement, few things feel more uncertain than ensuring a steady income in the future.
 Annuities aim to take the guesswork out of the equation, offering a way to turn your savings into guaranteed income without the risks of market volatility.
-But are they the right choice for you?
-Let’s explore how annuities work, their benefits, and whether they align with your financial goals.

 Why Consider an Annuity?